-I am the [Department Director] responsible for reviewing the portion of the Disclosure Document that is attached.
-I have reviewed this disclosure and have made certain that each identified Contributor also reviewed the disclosure and that it was discussed at a meeting of the department.
+I am the individual responsible for reviewing the portion of the Disclosure Document that is attached [on behalf of [Department]].
+I have reviewed this disclosure [and have made certain that the following individuals also reviewed the disclosure: [list additional reviewers]].
+[In addition, the attached disclosure was discussed at a meeting of the \\\\\\ department on [date].]
 I have also attached copies of any materials that were a source for all or a portion of this disclosure.
-I have reviewed and complied with the procedures set forth in subsection Section 3.2 B of the Disclosure Policies and Procedures.
-In the event of any material change to the attached disclosure between the date of this letter and the scheduled delivery date for the bonds (X date), I shall promptly advise the Financing Group.
-[Department Director] [Department Director]
+In the event of any material change to the attached disclosure between the date of this letter and the scheduled delivery date for the bonds (X date), I shall promptly advise the Disclosure Coordinator.